IRIM-Technology-Transition-Lab/ur_cb2/README.rst

 How To Setup:
 -------------
-1. Go to the home screen of PolyScope
+#.
+Go to the home screen of PolyScope
-2. Click on `SETUP Robot`
+#.
+Click on `SETUP Robot`
-3. Click on `Setup NETWORK`
+#.
+Click on `Setup NETWORK`
-4. Set the IP address, subnet mask, and default gateway to something intelligent, which matches the network on which the robot will be operating
+#.
+Set the IP address, subnet mask, and default gateway to something
+    intelligent, which matches the network on which the robot will be operating
-5. Plug in the USB cables.
+#.
+Plug in the network cables.
-6. Rock and roll (it is recommended to test by running `cb2-listen` from the command line)
+#.
+Rock and roll (it is recommended to test by running `cb2-listen` from the
+    command line)